Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_draft.md

 services using the Beckn Protocol ecosystem.
 Peer to peer energy trading enables energy producers (prosumers) to directly sell excess energy to consumers.

 Peer-to-peer (P2P) energy trading enables decentralized energy exchange that benefits all participants while strengthening the grid.
-For consumers, P2P markets offer lower prices during periods of abundant renewable supply (such as mid-day solar or nightly wind), creating demand that might otherwise be curtailed.
-For producers, these markets can provide higher prices than utility export rates, incentivizing renewable energy generation.
+For consumers, P2P markets offer lower prices during periods of abundant renewable supply (such as mid-day solar or nightly wind), creating demand for supply that might otherwise be curtailed.
+For producers, these markets may provide higher prices incentivizing the renewable energy generation.
 Grid operators benefit through reduced transmission losses, local supply-demand balancing, and new revenue streams from wheeling charges on P2P transactions.
 Additionally, prosumers with accumulated net-metering credits can monetize them through P2P trades, converting credits into cash.
 These benefits extend beyond direct participants, as reduced grid congestion and improved efficiency ultimately lower costs for all ratepayers.

 P2P trades are executed virtually before the delivery hour based on estimated load and generation, with actual energy flows potentially deviating from contracts.
 However, the economic incentives, namely better revenue for adhering to contracts and penalties for deviations, naturally align producer and consumer behavior toward delivering contracted energy.
 Each trade contract references a real or virtual meter for post-delivery deviation measurement, with utilities maintaining visibility and control through network policies that limit trade volumes based on sanctioned load or generation at each meter.
 Virtual meters enable aggregators to balance supply and demand across multiple participants, as any net deviation from zero flow through these virtual meters incurs penalties, creating a self-regulating mechanism for grid stability.